Planning a Trip to Japan: DOs & DON’Ts (2024)

 You’ll need some chopstick skills to eat all the delicious ramen (including many vegan options these days)

 • Buy a pre-paid transport IC card for local trains, metro and buses.
 You just tap on and off and don’t have to worry about buying a ticket.
 In Kyoto and Osaka, it’ll be an ICOCA card, and in Tokyo, it’s a Suica or Pasmo, but you can use any of the cards all over the country.
-Physical cards are currently in short supply (due to a chip shortage), so I recommend adding Suica to Apple Wallet on your phone or watch.
+While physical Suica cards are now available again (after a shortage), you can also add Suica to Apple Wallet on your phone or watch.
 Visa doesn’t work as a payment method so use Apple Pay, Mastercard, or American Express to top up.
 We just tapped on transport with our Apple watch and didn’t even need to open the app.
 Unfortunately, this doesn’t work for Android phones bought outside Japan.

 • Set up an Airalo eSIM – You’ll want affordable data on your phone as having access to maps and Google Translate makes life so much easier.
 A digital eSIM is simple to set up before you arrive and prices at Airalo start at just US$4.50.
 We used it on our last Japan trip and it worked great.
 If your phone doesn’t support eSIMs, you can buy a physical Umobile SIM from a vending machine at Tokyo Narita Airport (make sure your phone is unlocked).